juliagangi/mybots/README.md

 #### Possible Mutations
 There are 6 possible mutations, all with an equal chance of occurring.
 First, a sensor neuron can be added to a link that doesn't currently have one.
 Second, a sensor neuron can be removed from a link that currently has one.
 Third, a random dimension of a random link can be changed.
 Fourth, a link, with random dimensions, can be added to a random arm.
 Fourth, a random link can be removed from a random arm.
 Fifth, the weight of a random motor neuron can be changed.
 Sixth, a random joint axis can be changed.

+#### Fitness
+The fitness function calculates the straight-line displacement of the robot's base from (0,0) on the xy plane.
+It takes the square root of the squared x- and y-components of its location.
+A robot with a higher displacement has a higher fitness and will be selected for.

 ## The Robot
 ![alt text](https://github.com/juliagangi/mybots/blob/3DEvolved/botdiagram.png?raw=true)